0marMarie/would-you-rather-game-react-redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Installing the Project Command

+To install the project you just need to run `npm install` or `yarn install`

+# Start the Project Command

+To launch the project on your local machine just run `npm start` or `yarn start`

 # Would You Rather Project

 This is the starter code for the final assessment project for Udacity's React & Redux course.